OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **How do I submit a computing job?**

 Jobs are submitted via HTCondor scheduler.
-Please refer the "QuickStart" or User Guide for the detail.
+Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) or User Guide for the detail.

-**What type of computation is a good match or NOT a good match on OSG Connect?**

-Please refer the section on "Best practices - Computation" for more details.

 ##Data Storage and Transfer
 **What is the best way to process large volume of data?**

-Use the "stash"  storage to  process large data.
-Please refer the section "Data Solutions" for more details.
+Use the Stash storage to store and process large data.
+Please refer the section [Data Solutions](http://support.opensciencegrid.org/support/solutions/folders/5000262152) for more details.

-**How do I transfer data from stash to Midway and vice versa?**
+**How do I transfer data from Stash to my system and vice versa?**

-You can transfer data using  - scp, rsync and globus.
-See the section on "Data Solutions" for more details.
+You can transfer data using scp, rsync and globus.
+See the section on [Transferring Data to OSG Connect](http://support.opensciencegrid.org/support/solutions/folders/5000260918) for more details.

-Scientific Workflow Management (SWM)
+## Workflow Management

-**What is the use of scientific workflow management?**

-Scientific workflow management systems help to deal with computations or data manipulations.
+**How do I run and manage complex workflows?**

+In order to deal with workflows that have multiple steps and/or multiple files to transfer, we advise using a workflow management system.
+A workflow management system allows you to define different computational steps in your workflow and indicate how inputs and outputs should be transferred between these steps.
+Once you define a workflow, the workflow management system will then run your workflow, automatically retrying failed jobs and transferrring files between different steps.

 **What workflow management systems are recommended on OSG?**